AarohiK/AarohiK/README.md

-# **👋 Hi, I’m Aarohi Katoch**
+## **👋 Hi, I’m Aarohi Katoch**
- - Second year Mathematics student at the University of Waterloo
+ I am a second year Mathematics student at the University of Waterloo studying Statistics and Computing.
- - Studying Statistics with a Computing Minor

  - LinkedIn: https://www.linkedin.com/in/aarohi-katoch-7a493b213/
  - Email: a3katoch@uwaterloo.ca